-At PSPDFKit, we strive to hire the best people for the job, regardless where they are in the world.
+At PSPDFKit, we strive to hire the best people for the job, regardless of where they are in the world.
 We’ve written about our hiring process and how we use retreats to offset the challenges of being a remote team.
 Here, I want to tell the other side of the story: my experience making the most of remote work.

-After a few months settling into working at PSPDFKit I decided to seize the opportunity to see more of the world and leave London behind.
-Over the last year, I’ve traveled to and worked from a number of places, such as Japan, Thailand, various European cities including Barcelona and Amsterdam, and even from the mountains in the Austrian alps.
-Not trying to show off, but I’m currently writing this post from sunny Malta.
+After spending a few months settling into work at PSPDFKit, I decided to seize the opportunity to leave London behind and see more of the world.
+Over the past year, I’ve traveled to and worked from a number of places, such as Japan, Thailand, various European cities including Barcelona and Amsterdam, and even the mountains in the Austrian Alps.
+As a matter of fact, I’m writing this post from sunny Malta.

 Working Remotely Works

-While swapping weekdays for weekends is possible, I realised that I am more productive when I stick to a weekly routine, taking at least Saturday or Sunday off — ideally both.
+While swapping weekdays for weekends is possible, I realised I am more productive when I stick to a weekly routine, taking at least Saturday or Sunday off — ideally both.

 Setting Up an Ideal Environment